Nikola Tesla: Personal life and character

 Tesla was a good friend of Francis Marion Crawford, Robert Underwood Johnson, Stanford White, Fritz Lowenstein, George Scherff, and Kenneth Swezey.
 In middle age, Tesla became a close friend of Mark Twain; they spent a lot of time together in his lab and elsewhere.
 Twain notably described Tesla's induction motor invention as "the most valuable patent since the telephone".
 At a party thrown by actress Sarah Bernhardt in 1896, Tesla met Indian Hindu monk Swami Vivekananda.
 Vivekananda later wrote that Tesla said he could demonstrate mathematically the relationship between matter and energy, something Vivekananda hoped would give a scientific foundation to Vedantic cosmology.
 The meeting with Swami Vivekananda stimulated Tesla's interest in Eastern Science, which led to Tesla studying Hindu and Vedic philosophy for a number of years.
-Tesla later wrote an article titled "Man's Greatest Achievenment" using sanskrit terms akasha and prana to describe the relationship between matter and energy.
-In the late 1920s, Tesla befriended George Sylvester Viereck, a poet, writer, mystic, and later, a Nazi propagandist.
+Tesla later wrote an article titled "Man's Greatest Achievement" using Sanskrit terms akasha and prana to describe the relationship between matter and energy.
+In the late 1920s, Tesla befriended George Sylvester Viereck, a poet, writer, mystic, and later a Nazi propagandist.
 Tesla occasionally attended dinner parties held by Viereck and his wife.

 Tesla could be harsh at times and openly expressed disgust for overweight people, such as when he fired a secretary because of her weight.
 He was quick to criticize clothing; on several occasions, Tesla directed a subordinate to go home and change her dress.
-When Thomas Edison died, in 1931, Tesla contributed the only negative opinion to The New York Times, buried in an extensive coverage of Edison's life:
+When Thomas Edison died in 1931, Tesla contributed the only negative opinion to The New York Times.
+He became a vegetarian in his later years, living on only milk, bread, honey, and vegetable juices.

-Sleep habits

-Tesla claimed never to sleep more than two hours per night.
-However, he did admit to "dozing" from time to time "to recharge his batteries".
-During his second year of study at Graz, Tesla developed a passionate proficiency for billiards, chess, and card-playing, sometimes spending more than 48 hours in a stretch at a gaming table.
-On one occasion at his laboratory, Tesla worked for a period of 84 hours without rest.
-Kenneth Swezey, a journalist whom Tesla had befriended, confirmed that Tesla rarely slept.
-Swezey recalled one morning when Tesla called him at 3 a.m.: "I was sleeping in my room like one dead ...
-Suddenly, the telephone ring awakened me ...
-[Tesla] spoke animatedly, with pauses, [as he] ... work[ed] out a problem, comparing one theory to another, commenting; and when he felt he had arrived at the solution, he suddenly closed the telephone."

-Work and dining habits

-Tesla worked every day from 9:00a.m. until 6:00p.m. or later, with dinner at exactly 8:10 p.m., at Delmonico's restaurant and later the Waldorf-Astoria Hotel.
-Tesla then telephoned his dinner order to the headwaiter, who also could be the only one to serve him.
-"The meal was required to be ready at eight o'clock ...
-He dined alone, except on the rare occasions when he would give a dinner to a group to meet his social obligations.
-Tesla then resumed his work, often until 3:00a.m."